 - You must keep your videos for at least 2 weeks from the time your videos can no longer be seen online (retention obligation).

 Please note: Are you not (yet) subject to the Media Authority’s supervision?
 For example, do you not yet have many followers, or do you not yet post many videos?
-You should still be clear about advertising, and you must take children into account.
+You should still be clear about advertising and sponsoring, and you must take children into account.